Black (Dark) Stools During Pregnancy

 One of the most effective ways to deal with digestive issues during pregnancy is consuming a high fibre and a mineral-rich diet that ensures your digestive system has an easy time processing and breaking down nutrients.
 However, this does not mean that you eliminate carbs entirely from your diet.
 It simply means that you increase the fibre component of your diet and consume complex and healthy carbs.
 Consulting a dietician and creating a meal plan that not only provides all the minerals, vitamins and nutrients your body needs but also helps enrich the efficiency of your GI tract will turn out to be beneficial.
 Increasing fibre content relieves constipation and prevents anal fissures or haemorrhoids, and thus, bleeding.

 2. Quit Smoking

-Smoking is an extremely harmful habit that not only hurts your lungs and risks cancer but deteriorates organ health which could cause digestive tract issues, raise your blood pressure and even cause internal bleeding.
+Smoking is an extremely harmful habit that not only hurts your lungs and risks cancer but also deteriorates organ health which could cause digestive tract issues, raise your blood pressure, and even cause internal bleeding.
 Doctors highly recommend that you quit smoking in general but especially during your pregnancy as the risks are almost three times as bad as normal and could also impact your child’s health and delivery.